JoseNunoOliveira/jno/costa/costa.md

 [Letter](http://www.bibliotecamusica.it/cmbm/scripts/lettere/scheda.asp?id=2790)  from Martini to Costa:

-> "*As soon as I laid eyes on the score (...) came to mind the music that years ago, through the famous Signor Tartini (...)
+> "*As soon as I laid eyes on the score (...) came to my mind the music that years ago, through the famous Signor Tartini (...)
 I heard (...).
 I confess that your music surprised me at first, far removed as it is from all the music of the past and present.
 Afterwards, listening to it again gave me great pleasure (...)*"

 2 Jan.
 1779